Bhavye2003Developer/Capsule/README.md

 # Capsule App

-## Objective

-The Capsule App is designed to implement a sequence of screens, forming a capsule, in an Android application.
-This document provides an overview of the application, its features, and the technical implementation.
+The Capsule App is an Android application designed to provide users with a curated sequence of screens, forming a cohesive and engaging user experience.
+This README.md file provides an overview of the project, its key features, technical details, and instructions for running the app.

 ## Features

-The Capsule App includes the following features:

-1. **Video Screen:**
+### 1. Video Screen
-   - Displays a video using the YouTube Player API.
+- **Task:** Display a video using the YouTube Player API.
-   - Users can watch the video before proceeding.

-2. **Notes Screen:**
+- **Implementation:** Utilizes the YouTube Player API for seamless video playback within the app.

+### 2. Notes Screen
-   - Displays textual content related to a specific topic.
+- **Task:** Display textual content related to a specific topic.
-   - Content is loaded from a provided PDF hosted on Google Drive.
+- **Implementation:** Loads content from a provided PDF hosted on Google Drive, rendering it in a WebView.

-3. **Quiz Screen:**
+### 3. Quiz Screen
+- **Task:** Present a set of multiple-choice questions.
-   - Presents a set of questions for the user to answer.
+- **Implementation:** Questions are stored in a `Quiz` class, providing a shuffled set for users to answer.
-   - Multiple-choice questions with options.
-   - Users can check their answers.

-4. **Quiz Result Screen:**
+### 4. Quiz Result Screen
-   - Displays the result of the quiz.
+- **Task:** Display the result of the quiz.
-   - Shows the user's score as a percentage.
+- **Implementation:** After completing the quiz, users are shown their score as a percentage on the Quiz Result Screen.

-5. **Optional Feature - Time Limit:**
-   - Optionally, there's a time limit for completing the entire capsule (e.g., 10 minutes).

 ## Technical Details

-- The app is written in Kotlin.
+### a.
+Architecture
+- **Why:** Ensuring a clean and modular code structure.
-- Utilizes clean architecture and MVVM design patterns.
+- **How:** Follows the clean architecture pattern with MVVM design, promoting separation of concerns.

-- Follows best practices for Android development.
-- Ensures code modularity, readability, and maintainability.
-- Optional time limit functionality is implemented using a countdown timer.
+### b.
+View Binding
+- **Why:** Binding UI components in a type-safe manner.
+- **How:** Utilizes View Binding, allowing for more robust and type-safe access to UI elements.

+### c.
+ViewModels
+- **Why:** Managing UI-related data efficiently.
+- **How:** Implements ViewModels using Android's `ViewModel` class, separating UI logic from UI components.

+### d.
+Fragment Navigation
+- **Why:** Facilitating navigation between different screens.
+- **How:** Uses the `FragmentTransaction` mechanism for fragment navigation, ensuring a smooth transition.

+### e.
+YouTube Player API Integration
+- **Why:** Embedding and playing YouTube videos within the app.
+- **How:** Integrates the YouTube Player API to allow users to watch videos seamlessly without leaving the app.

+### f.
+Countdown Timer
+- **Why:** Enforcing an optional time limit for completing the entire capsule.
+- **How:** Implements a countdown timer using Kotlin Coroutines (`viewModelScope.launch`) and Android's `Dispatchers` for asynchronous execution.

 ## Project Structure

 The project is organized into several packages:

-- `fragments`: Contains individual fragments for Video, Notes, Quiz, and Quiz Result screens.
+- `fragments`: Contains individual fragments for different screens (Video, Notes, Quiz, Quiz Result).
-- `adapters`: Includes the `CollectionAdapter` for managing the ViewPager.
+- `adapters`: Includes the `CollectionAdapter` responsible for managing the ViewPager.
-- `utility`: Holds utility classes and data structures.
+- `utility`: Holds utility classes and data structures, such as the `Quiz` class and constants.

 ## How to Run

-1. Clone the repository.
+1. **Clone the repository.**
-2. Open the project in Android Studio.
+2. **Open the project in Android Studio.**
-3. Build and run the application on an emulator or physical device.
+3. **Build and run the application on an emulator or physical device.**

-## Evaluation Criteria
+## Evaluation and Submission

-The project will be evaluated based on the following criteria:
+The project will be evaluated based on adherence to requirements, code quality, and effective use of clean architecture/MVVM.
+Please submit the completed project, including the source code, APK, and a brief video demonstrating the app.

-- Adherence to provided requirements.
-- Code quality, including cleanliness, readability, and modularity.
-- Effective use of clean architecture/MVVM.
-- Proper implementation of the Capsule feature.

-## Deadline

-Please submit the completed project as soon as possible.

 Feel free to reach out if you have any questions or need further clarification on the assignment.